TodePond/TodePondDotCom/wikiblogarden/boast/list/readme.md

 <br>

-Here's a list of some of my more successful tweets/toots.
+Here's a list of my tweets/toots that went viral to some degree.

 - [What happens if you fold reality over](https://x.com/TodePond/status/1547200031161257986)
 - [What colour are your comments](https://universeodon.com/@TodePond/110700164929966414)